 A satellite is anything that orbits around another object.
 Moons are natural satellites that orbit around planets, whereas artificial satellites are objects that people have made and launched into orbit using rockets.

-There are over a thousand active satellites orbiting the Earth with a range of functions.
+There are over 3,000 active satellites orbiting the Earth with a range of functions.
 We are becoming increasingly dependent upon them, especially in the areas of weather monitoring, navigation assistance, communications, Earth and space observation and national security.

 The science ideas that allow satellites to remain in orbit are principally ones of gravitational forces and circular motion.

 Gravity is a force that attracts all objects towards each other.
 It is gravity that keeps the Earth’s natural satellite, the Moon, and its largest artificial satellite, the International Space Station (ISS), in orbit around the Earth.
 However, both these satellites have sideways motion in the form of orbital speed that keeps them from falling back to Earth.
 Find out more in the article Gravity and satellite motion.

 The Galilean moons of Jupiter can be viewed with the aid of binoculars or a simple telescope, and the timing of the Moon’s passage around the Earth has led to the definition of two types of month – sidereal and synodic.

 There are thousands of active artificial satellites orbiting the Earth.
 The size, altitude and design of a satellite depend on its purpose.
 Although communication, weather, navigation and observation satellites come in a wide range of sizes, they do have common basic parts such as a power source, propulsion system, computer system and communication system.
 Learn about how satellites are launched into space and how some of them have become space junk.

 Communications satellites are used to send and receive radio signals for television, phone or internet communications.
 Large concave reflectors called satellite dishes are normally used to send and receive these signals.
 Without these satellites, the connectivity of the ‘global village’ would collapse.